 In the consideration stage, you can start using more in-depth lead capture forms to profile your buyer.
-Here you can also use multiple links on a “choose-your-own-adventure” event to allow buyers to identify their intention or persona.
+Here you can also use multiple links on a “choose-your-own-adventure” CTA to allow buyers to identify their intention or persona.

 3. Decision Stage

 The decision stage is the point at which you want to encourage your viewer to initiate an opportunity—so make it easy for them!
 Here’s where you can use forms that allow them to reach out to you.
 Think demo requests, links to pricing information, or CTAs that allow them to book a meeting with an expert on your team.